NULL-GNU-Linux/pkglet-pre-v1/README.md

 # pkglet

 `pkglet` (executed via the `pl` command) is a hybrid package manager designed for NULL GNU/Linux.
-It provides a flexiblity for managing packages, supporting both binary and source-based installations.
+It provides flexiblity for managing packages, supporting both binary and source-based installations.

 ## Features